Zarthus/irc-games-bot/README.md

 The easiest way to do this is by running `bundle install` from the root of the directory.

 Once the command has completed, copy `conf/config.example.yaml` to `conf/config.yaml` and start editing the file with your favourite text editor.
-Most of the options will be straightforward if you have experience with IRC, if an option confuses you, refer to [the docs](docs/configuration.md).
+Most of the options will be straightforward if you have experience with IRC.
+If an option confuses you, refer to [the docs](docs/configuration.md).

 ## Running tests